What Is a Tummy Tuck?

-Abdominoplasty at Richmond Aesthetic Surgery is the surgical procedure that removes excess skin and fatty tissue from the front of the abdominal wall.
-Additionally, abdominoplasty also tightens the muscle layers of the abdominal wall.
-By addressing all three layers of the abdominal wall, abdominoplasty can dramatically improve the appearance and function of the trunk.
+Abdominoplasty, also known as tummy tuck surgery, is a procedure that removes excess skin and fatty tissue from the front of the abdominal wall.
+The procedure often includes tightening the muscle layers of the abdominal wall, as well.
+By addressing all three layers of the abdominal wall, a tummy tuck can dramatically improve the appearance and function of the trunk.

 Abdominoplasty is particularly helpful to: